rmccart5/McCarthy-Data-Science-Portfolio/README.md

 ### Significance ⭐
 * This project truly builds off of our past work and complements our portfolio very well so far
 * While in the basic streamlit app I got familiar with data and limiting it, this project taught me how to manipulate data and clean it up
+* I found it really rewarding to turn something super hard to understand into a simpler and more visually appealing product
 * In real life, it is rare that you are presented with clean data, so learning how to clean messy data is super important and relevant for my data science career

-## Exploring Supervised Machine Learning Streamlit App 🧮
+## Exploring Supervised Machine Learning Streamlit App 🚢
 **Link to Repository**: https://github.com/rmccart5/McCarthy-Data-Science-Portfolio/tree/main/MLStreamlitApp

 **Link to Public Streamlit App**: https://mccarthy-data-science-portfolio-exploringml.streamlit.app/